-- The growth strategy for Burt Township must be compatible with the capacity of the natural resources to support development and increased growth.
-Efforts must be taken to ensure the maintenance of environmental quality while minimizing both public and private development costs.
-Each of the specific elements of the natural environment outlined in this chapter imposes restrictions on development. - Numerous scenic areas proliferate in Burt Township, attracting many visitors.
+The growth strategy for Burt Township must be compatible with the capacity of the natural resources to support development and increase growth.
+Efforts must be taken to insure the maintenance of environmental quality while minimizing both public and private development costs.
+Each of the specific elements of the natural environment outlined in this chapter impose restrictions on development.